-Sound like you?
+Sound familiar?
 Take a test.
 Hormone levels vary by woman and by pregnancy.
-If your test is positive, you should notice the line darkening every 48 to 72 hours as the levels double.

 Your breasts may feel tender and appear bigger due to increased blood flow.
 Your nipples might hurt and the veins might look darker under the skin.

-Along with cramps and sore breasts, early pregnancy can produce:
+Along with cramps and sore breasts, early pregnancy can cause: